georgeparisis/georgeparisis.github.io/_pages/projects.md

 **2020 - 2024: *Effective and efficient operation, management and monitoring of large-scale networks*, funded by Moogsoft and the School of Engineering and Informatics (£264,000).**
 <br>
-This project is in collaboration with Prof Berthouze (as co-PI).
-Moogsoft and the School of Engineering and Informatics will fund five PhD studentships in the broader research areas of large-scale network management, monitoring and operation.
+This project is in collaboration with Prof Berthouze (as co-PI) and will fund PhD studentships in the broader research areas of large-scale network management, monitoring and operation.
 These include the design of machine learning and data science approaches for identifying and preventing network and service outages, and the development of machine-learned network protocols.

 **2019 - 2020: *Reinforcement learning in next generation data transport mechanisms*, funded by Amazon ($27,200 in AWS credits).**
 <br>